CharlieTorres84/osticket-prereqs/README.md

 <img src="https://i.imgur.com/ewAaOV9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
-Then we will click on "php.cgi" and make sure that "PHP executable (php.cgi.exe)" box is selected, and then well click on "php.cgi" file again.
+Then we will double-click on "php.cgi" and make sure that "PHP executable (php.cgi.exe)" box is selected, and then well double-click on "php.cgi" file again.
 </p>
 <br />